xwshen51/engression/README.md

 # Engression

-Engression is a nonlinear regression methodology proposed in the paper "[*Engression: Extrapolation for Nonlinear Regression?*](https://arxiv.org/abs/2307.00835)" by Xinwei Shen and Nicolai Meinshausen.
+Engression is a nonlinear regression methodology proposed in the paper "[*Engression: Extrapolation for Nonlinear Regression?*](https://arxiv.org/abs/2307.00835)" by Xinwei Shen and Nicolai Meinshausen (2023).
 This repository contains the software implementations of engression in both R and Python.
+Predictors and targets can be univariate or multivariate.
+Functionality includes estimation of the conditional mean, estimation of conditional quantiles, and sampling from the fitted conditional distribution.

 ## Installation